image-charts/documentation/docs/reference/chart-type.md

 ---
+title: Chart Type
-meta_description: "Learn how to customize your chart type, from bar chart to qr code."
+description: "Learn how to customize your chart type, from bar chart to qr code."
+sidebar_position: 2
 ---

+# Chart Type

 Specify the chart type using the `cht` parameter.
 See the individual chart documentation pages for a list of available chart types.

 #### Syntax